def-gthill/kenpali/kenpali-core.md

 ### sort|sort

-Returns an array with the same elements as the specified sequence, but in ascending order.
+Returns an array with the same elements as the specified collection, but in ascending order.

 If `by` is `null`, the elements are sorted in their natural order, following the [Comparison Rules](#comparison-rules).

 Otherwise, `by` is called on each element to obtain a sort key, and the elements are sorted by that sort key, again following the Comparison Rules.
-The sort is stable: two elements with equal sort keys will appear in the same relative order in the sorted array as they were in the original sequence.
+The sort is stable: if the collection is a sequence, two elements with equal sort keys will appear in the same relative order in the sorted array as they were in the original sequence.

 Parameters:

-- `sequence` (_Sequence_): The sequence to sort.
+- `collection` (_Collection_): The collection to sort.
 - `by:` (_Function or Null_, default `null`): A function to produce a sort key from each element, or `null` to sort the elements in their natural order.

 Returns: